elliotherriman/calico/documentation/getting started.md

   The default location for image files.
 Used for tags that import images if you don't specify a folder manually.
   Defaults to `"images/"`.
 - `defaultaudiolocation`
   The default location for image files.
-Used for tags that import images if you don't specify a folder manually.
+Used for tags that import audio if you don't specify a folder manually.
   Defaults to `"music/"`.
 - `textanimation`
   The default text animation to use.